Types of Toothbrushes: Which is Best for You?

 - It may be easier to maneuver if you’re used to using a manual brush, as the two share a similar handheld technique

-Sometimes called an interproximal toothbrush, the interdental (which means “between the teeth”) toothbrush cleans the sides of your teeth and in between them, similar to dental floss.
+Sometimes called an interproximal toothbrush or proxabrush, the interdental (which means “between the teeth”) toothbrush cleans the sides of your teeth and in between them, similar to dental floss.
+In fact it’s also considered to be a type of dental floss.
 It resembles a mini bottle brush, with bristles that glide in and out of each tooth.

 Interdental toothbrushes are a good choice if your teeth are far apart.
 For example, if you have bone loss and are more likely to get food trapped between your teeth, an interdental brush effectively cleans it out and perhaps even better than dental floss would.
 In fact, the brush is a good replacement option for dental floss if you have trouble with or dislike using it.
 But it shouldn’t replace your ordinary toothbrush because it doesn’t clean broadly enough.